-The big buzz among agencies lately is that PR and SEO are changing directions and hitting each other head on.
+The big buzz among agencies lately is that PR and SEO basics are changing directions and hitting each other head-on.
 You’ve probably read a lot about how SEO is dead (again), and how Google killed the PR agency.
 Sides are forming and the battle to be the lasting agency has begun with articles popping up all over digital media claiming either SEO or PR will prevail.

 At Relevance, our digital outreach and SEO consulting teams work in tandem to build online presences for many brands.
 But if you’ve never had exposure to SEO (or PR), how do you go about integrating both online tactics?
 I’m no PR genius, but I’ve learned a few SEO basics every PR working in the digital space should know.

 Quality of search algorithms leads to quality tactics

 The digital landscape looked quite different just ten years ago.
 The search wasn’t as intuitive, and online marketers were beginning to figure out how to optimize websites using link-building and keyword optimization tactics.
 As Google progressively improved its algorithms to identify useful content and spammy links, SEO shifted to content marketing, earned media, and online brand awareness.
 The progression of search engines and search marketing is a great place for PR pros to start to understand why SEO is becoming more like PR.

 As search engines have gotten better at serving up relevant—and, more importantly, useful—content, SEO has focused more on quality over quantity.
 But the root tactics are still an important part of SEO – content marketing and digital PR are only slivers of the SEO pie chart.

 Here’s a quick list of SEO basics and need-to-knows: